-Salesforce leads $15M investment in Indian HR tech platform Darwinbox – TechCrunch
+Salesforce leads $15 million investment in HR tech platform Darwinbox – TechCrunch

 Peddi said the startup will deploy the fresh capital to expand to several more countries, especially in more emerging markets in the Middle East Asia and Africa, and broaden its offerings.
 “We will be leveraging the power of our platform to do a lot more.
 We are a product-led firm and our focus will remain on innovation in that space,” he said.
 The startup is also open to exploring opportunities to acquire smaller firms for inorganic growth, he said.

-“India is home to one of the world’s youngest population, and by 2050, it is expected to account for over 18% of the global working age population,” said Arundhati Bhattacharya, Chairperson and CEO, Salesforce India, in a statement.
+“India is home to one of the world’s youngest populations, and by 2050, it is expected to account for over 18% of the global working age population,” said Arundhati Bhattacharya, chairperson and CEO, Salesforce India, in a statement.
 “This makes technology platforms like Darwinbox, that focuses on workforces, incredibly important.
 I’m proud that Salesforce is supporting Darwinbox on their journey as they continue to grow and innovate in this space.”

 Alex Kayyal, partner and head of international at Salesforce Ventures, told TechCrunch in an interview that the firm helps its partners in a number of ways, including exposing them to the firm’s customers, executives and their networks, and helping startups scale their business.